 China Bank again emerged as one of the top winners in the Philippines at the ASEAN Corporate Governance Scorecard (ACGS) Awards of the ASEAN Capital Markets Forum (ACMF).
 China Bank was conferred the Top 3 Philippine Publicly Listed Company (PLC) Award, the Top 20 ASEAN PLC Award, and the ASEAN Asset Class Award.
-The virtual local awarding ceremony was facilitated by the Securities and Exchange Commission (SEC) in January 2021.
+The virtual local awarding ceremony was facilitated by the Securities and Exchange Commission (SEC) last January 2021.

 The ACMF assessed and ranked all listed companies in the participating ASEAN countries according to their overall ACGS scores in 2019.
 For the Top 20 ASEAN PLC Award, given to the top 20 companies with the highest ACGS scores in the region, China Bank is one of only four awardees from the Philippines.
-From among the top 20 in ASEAN, ACMF ranked the top 3 highest scoring PLCs per country, which includes China Bank for the Philippines.
-The ASEAN Asset Class Award was awarded to PLCs that obtained a score of 97.5 points and above.
+And out of the top 20 in ASEAN, ACMF ranked the top 3 highest scoring PLCs per country, which includes China Bank for the Philippines.
+PLCs that obtained a score of 97.5 points and above received an ASEAN Asset Class Award, including the Bank.

 In February 2021, the Institute of Corporate Directors, the domestic ranking body for the ACGS, held its virtual Golden Arrow Awards to recognize the best-governed companies in the country.
-China Bank was the only bank among the six companies to clinch a 4-Golden Arrow Award, which represents the achievement of scoring 110 to 119 points out of the 130 highest possible points in the 2019 ACGS.
+China Bank is the only bank among the six companies to clinch a 4-Golden Arrow Award, which represents the achievement of scoring 110 to 119 points out of the 130 highest possible points in the 2019 ACGS.